 • Visas (if applicable)

 • A spare print-out of all your important details

 • Unlock your phone before you leave.
 This will allow you to buy a sim card when you are overseas.
 There are great pre-paid data plans when you get to Europe, it might be a lot cheaper to do it this way than pay for international roaming.

 It’s a good idea to double think about what to bring with you for your cruise.
 You’ll be spending most of your days in the water and out and about on the beach, so only pack what you can’t live without.

 Remember, you can buy stuff here!

 When travelling, sometimes you fall into the trap of thinking you have to bring everything from home!

 For example, there's no need to pack Shampoo when you can buy it from the Supermarket when you get here.
 Packing that stuff from home is an accident in your suitcase just waiting to happen!

 Pack like a pro!

-Check out what Fitness and Lifestyle blogger Lauren Schramm packed for her Koda Sail trip.
+Check out what Global Nike Trainer and Lifestyle blogger Lauren Schramm packed for her Koda Sail trip.
 Also her guide to what to pack for your overall Euro trip.